anderson-optimization/firebase-lib/docs/08-data-methods-inputs.md

-Data methods allow fetching and mutating database subsets and include Firebase API's `get`, `push`, `remove`, `set`, `transaction`, and `update`, and AngularFireDatabase API's `list` and `object`.
+Data methods allow fetching and mutating database subsets and include Firebase API's `get`, `push`, `remove`, `set`, `transaction`, and `update`, and AngularFire API's `list` and `object`.
 All data methods' parameters are optional.
 Whenever a method's behavior has to be altered via inputs, the latter can be supplied in the order that a method expects them or via an object whose keys indicate the types of values that are being given.
 Using an object can be